FAQ about Harold teams and the audition process

 Players whose development appears to be plateauing or regressing may be asked by the Harold coaches group to re-audition, regardless of how many cycles they have been in the program.
 Re-auditioning can show the coaches that players are committed to the program, and provides a chance for players to display their skills.
 Performers who need to re-audition will be notified in advance.

 Harold teams are cast, coached, and managed entirely by WIT artistic leadership and are focused on player development.
 That is, helping individual players develop their skills.
 Some of those skills involve ensemble-building, but creating a team that plays together for a long time is not necessarily a goal of the program.
-It’s a by-product.
+It’s an occasional by-product.

 What do the auditions look like?
 (Eg. Scenework with a small group on stage, a large jam, a Harold?)